Guzaboo/startup/README.md

 ### Assignment: Simon JavaScript
 It's pretty neat how easy it is to use localStorage to save/access data across pages.
 It's also nice how easy it is to load and play audio files.
 It really does seem like it was built for web programming!

+### Assignment: Startup JavaScript
+I'm thankful for the practice I got using functions that take other functions as parameters, such as forEach.
+I also learned the value of good planning before implementing code.